Pittwater: Aboriginal history

-The Dharug peoples were the traditional inhabitants of the land and waterways north and south of Sydney Harbour, from Botany Bay in the south, inland along the Parramatta River and through the Lane Cove River and across Broken Bay and beyond to Brisbane Water.
-Amongst the Dharug there were many smaller units called clans, of which the Garigal were most prominent in the area surrounding Pittwater and the Northern Beaches.
+The Dharug peoples were the traditional inhabitants of the land and waterways north and south of Sydney Harbour, from Botany Bay in the south, inland along the Parramatta River and through the Lane Cove River and toward Broken Bay and Brisbane Water where the lands of the Awabakal people overlapped.
+Amongst the Dharug and Awabakal there were many smaller units called clans, of which the Garigal were most prominent in the area surrounding Pittwater and the Northern Beaches.
 During 1789 the impact of smallpox on aboriginal peoples led to extensive mortality, with the death rate estimated at somewhere between 50% and 90%.
 Conservatively, between 500 and 1000 Aboriginal people died on the coastal strip bounded by Botany Bay and Broken Bay.
 A significant proportion of these were Garigal.

 European history

 The waterway was surveyed by crew members of in 1788, and named Pitt Water after William Pitt the Younger, the then Prime Minister of Great Britain.
 The first regular water transport across Pittwater was the cutter Francis which carried settlers and farm produce from Sydney between 1793 and 1800.
 By 1803 a fleet of privately owned coasters had begun operating between Pittwater, Cowan Creek and Berowra Waters, usually travelling in convoy to reduce the risk of piracy by escaped convicts living along the shore.
 These vessels were generally built on Scotland Island and were not sufficiently seaworthy to leave Broken Bay.
 A customs house operated from Pittwater between 1843 and 1900, and a government-built sandstone lighthouse was completed at Barrenjoey in 1881.
 Both the Old Customs House and the lighthouse are listed on the Register of the National Estate.

 Shipping declined as a transport medium following road and rail construction through the region between 1850 and 1890, especially the construction of a rail bridge over the Hawkesbury River in 1899.
 The last locally constructed shipping vessel was launched from a shipyard at Blackwall in 1912, and scheduled shipping services ceased in 1914.
 However, since the 1950s, Pittwater has become predominantly residential in character and is a suburban region of Sydney.
 The greater Sydney metropolis has extended to Palm Beach, Church Point and offshore communities in Pittwater, however its early character has been largely retained.